Best horrors 2024

 Advertising

-Cannes hit The Substance has finally landed, Osgood Perkins’ hit Longlegs mixes ’90s serial killer procedurals with the Satanic panic of the previous decade, while I Saw the TV Glow is like David Lynch directing Buffy the Vampire Slayer.
-Late Night with the Devil makes found-footage fun again, while In a Violent Nature invented a new subgenre that people are calling ‘ambient slasher’ – just to name a few.
-Below, you’ll find our ongoing picks for the scariest movies of 2024.
+Cannes hit The Substance icked its way into the awards conversation on the back of Demi Moore’s staggeringly strong lead turn, Osgood Perkins’ hit Longlegs mixed ’90s serial killer procedurals with the Satanic panic of the previous decade, while I Saw the TV Glow was David Lynch directing Buffy the Vampire Slayer.
+Late Night with the Devil made found-footage fun again, while In a Violent Nature invented a new subgenre that people called ‘ambient slasher’.
+And that’s to name just a few.
+Below, you’ll find our best and scariest movies of 2024.

 🎃 The 100 best horror films ever made